bictorv/chaosnet-bridge/NCP.md

 1. To be sure all data is acked before closing (for non-Simple conns)
 	- send an `EOF` packet last

-When the Chaosnet connection is  closed by the other end, the user socket is also closed, and vice versa, so only use CLS as negative response to RFC.
+When the Chaosnet connection is  closed by the other end, the user socket is also closed, and vice versa, so you only need to use CLS as negative response to RFC.

 The user program will never see any STS, SNS, MNT, BRD, or RUT packets (so only sees RFC, OPN, EOF, DAT, DWD, CLS, LOS, FWD, UNC).